 Granada Kingston upon Thames

 In 1938 the Hyams Brothers were granted permission to build a cinema in Clarence Street, in the centre of Kingston upon Thames.
-It was due to be named the State and would have joined the other State Theatres at Kilburn and Holloway, which were taken over by Gaumont British Theatres.
-Here at Kingston, the half completed building was taken over by Granada Theatres and on 1st June 1939 new plans were approved.
+It was due to be named the State Theatre and would have joined their other State Theatres at Kilburn and Holloway, which were taken over by Gaumont British Theatres (both have their own pages on Cinema Treasures).
+Here at Kingston upon Thames, the half completed building was taken over by Granada Theatres and on 1st June 1939 new plans were approved.
 These meant scrapping the proposed restaurant above the foyer and the curved proscenium arch, but retained the original architect George Coles, with Cecil Masey acting as consultant architect.
-Granada’s favoured interior designer Theodore Komisarjevsky was brought in to design what was a referred to as a ‘standard’ Granada interior.
+Granada’s favoured interior designer Theodore Komisarjevsky was brought in, to design what was a referred to as a ‘standard’ Granada interior.

 Externally, there was a brick tower feature to the right of the entrance and on the entrance facade there were three large windows which allowed light into the foyer.
 The auditorium was set at right-angles to the entrance and ran parallel to Clarence Road behind three shop units.
 Inside the auditorium there were three decorative grilles on the side splay walls which had the organ chambers behind.
 A large central feature in the ceiling was highly decorated and contained a ‘Granada’ chandelier.